Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 ### Number of inserts per seconds

 For usual (non async) inserts - dozen is enough.
-Every insert creates a part, if you will create parts too often, clickhouse will not be able to merge them and you will be getting 'too many parts'.
+Every insert creates a part, if you will create parts too often, ClickHouse will not be able to merge them and you will be getting 'too many parts'.

 ### Number of columns in the table